Shea Serrano

-Shea Serrano is an American author, journalist, and former teacher.
+Shea Serrano (born 1981) is an American author, journalist, humorist, and former teacher.
 He is best known for his work with the sports and pop culture websites, The Ringer and Grantland, as well as his books, including The Rap Year Book, Basketball (and Other Things) and Movies (and Other Things), all of which were The New York Times #1 best-sellers.

+Serrano also created, produced, and wrote the 2023 television series Primo, a semi-autobiographical sitcom that centers a Latino family.

 Writing about Serrano for GQ, Chris Gayomali said: "If you were to draw a triple Venn diagram of hoops, trunk bangers, and jokes made at the expense of J. Cole, Grantland writer Shea Serrano would be smack-dab in the center, probably wearing a Tim Duncan jersey."
 Serrano's activity and humor on Twitter have earned a devoted following, nicknamed the FOH Army.

 Early life

 Serrano was born in San Antonio, Texas and grew up in the neighborhood of Valley Hi.
 He is Mexican-American.
-He graduated from Sam Houston State University, where he started as a criminal justice major but eventually earned a degree in psychology.
+He graduated from Sam Houston State University, where he majored in psychology.
 He also was in Omega Delta Phi.

 After graduating from college, Serrano moved to Houston, where he worked in construction before becoming a middle-school science teacher.
 He taught 8th grade science at a Title 1 school in Houston for nine years.

 Career

 Journalism

 Serrano began writing in 2007 as a way to supplement his family's income when his wife, pregnant with twins, was put on bedrest.
 After briefly writing for the Near Northwest Banner, Serrano freelanced for the Houston Press.
 He predominately wrote about hip-hop after noticing that the majority of the writers only wrote about rock music despite the fact Houston is a cornerstone of southern rap music.

 Serrano's first work that drew national attention was his Houston Press piece on rapper Trae tha Truth's ban from a Houston radio station and the rapper's subsequent lawsuit against the station.
-This piece allowed him to earn a place at the Houston Press’ sister publication, the LA Weekly.
+This piece allowed him to earn a place at the Houston Press' sister publication, the LA Weekly.
 Serrano continued to earn national attention with his pieces about his children and stories about the songs played at his school dance and birthday party.
 While there, he wrote a humor piece describing having sex with his wife while listening to Drake.
 Grantland writer Molly Lambert saw the piece and passed it to her editors, who then invited Serrano to freelance for them.
 His first piece was about gift-shopping with the rapper 2 Chainz.
 Serrano joined the full-time Grantland staff in July 2015.

 In July 2016, Serrano moved with much of the Grantland team to Bill Simmons' new entertainment platform, The Ringer.

 Serrano has also written for GQ, ESPN, LA Weekly, XXL, Rolling Stone, MTV, and Vice.